Stitch is said to be too dense to swim. But he's also able to lift and throw a car, wouldn't he be strong enough to pull himself underwater?

 Stronger things can't always swim better- chimpanzees can't swim, in fact, because they have too MUCH muscle and not enough body fat to float well.

-He could (and I believe has) walk underwater but it's a long ways to the nearest continent.
+He could (and I believe has) walked across the bottom, but it's a long ways to the nearest continent.

 In the Dupe episode Lilo complains that Mertle and her posse are her only friends outside of Stitch.
 She has more than 4 experiment friends outside of Stitch and some of them showed up to the party her "friends" missed.
 I can see her not noticing but nobody ever calls her on this type of logic which she maintains throughout the series.

 Maybe she meant her only "close" friend.
 She cares about the various experiments, but she isn't as close to most of them as she is with Stitch since most of their one true places aren't where she spends most of her time.
 She lives with Stitch and spends plenty of time in hula class with the others.
 Still, if she considers those girls as "close" friends, that is still kind of sad.

 I don't get the whole, "convinced an alien race that mosquitos were an endangered species" thing.
 Do the aliens have a strange fondness for mosquitos, and so didn't want to destroy Earth?
 Then why did they make the big deal about them being endangered, when they would all get destroyed with Earth, endangered or not?

 My guess was actually that if Cobra was gonna pick any species to call endangered, he might as well pick one that's considerably NOT endangered.
 The longer the species in question lasts, the longer Earth lasts.

 Fridge Brilliance.
 Pleakly was afraid of harming Lilo because she was part of the mosquito food chain.
 On Earth, almost everything is food for mosquitos, so if he claimed mosquitoes as endangered species, then all of Earth is effectively protected.